FawasInteractive/Cemented-Feedback/README.md

 - Please be thorough in bug reports, don't leave out information.
 - Make sure your bug hasn't already been reported.
 - Make sure your suggestion either hasn't been reported or is different enough to warrant a new issue.

-## 📜 Disclaimer
-By submitting any ideas, suggestions, or feedback in this repository, you agree that Fawas Interactive has 100% permission to use, modify, or ignore any suggestions as I see fit.
-This includes the right to modify the suggestions to fit the project’s needs or to implement them in any form without requiring further permission from the contributor.